All Episodes

 And the FDA wants everyone to know it is absolutely safe for the fish and safe to consume.

-However, it is the first genetically engineered animal intended for food to be approved in the US.
+However, it is the first genetically engineered animal intended for food to be approved in the U.S. Whenever you're first, people are going to ask questions.

 So how does genetically engineered fish differ from the kind that's conventionally being sold in stores now?